Skip to main content

 Executive Summary: DispatchNode vs Housecall Pro

-Every missed call in the field service industry is a lost invoice to a competitor.
+Every missed call in the service industry is a lost invoice to a competitor.
 Relying strictly on Housecall Pro means forcing your business to scale human headcount linearly with call volume.
-DispatchNode is the definitive AI-native solution that answers instantly and books directly into the calendar.
+DispatchNode is a purpose-built AI solution that answers instantly and books directly into the calendar.

 18-24%